 Is Cedar Hill Prep right for your child?
 Attend the next Open House to find out!

-After January 3rd we cordially invite all parents of Preschool – Grade 8 students to sign up and attend our Open Houses:
+We cordially invite all parents of Preschool – Grade 8 students to sign up and attend our next Open Houses:

 Middle School Students (Grades 5 – 8)